Which Path? Glossary Schools Resources Donations About Us Secret of Emptiness

 The Map of Progress of Insight

 A distinctive feature of the Mahasi method is a detailed map of stages the practitioner passes through.
-Based on Buddhaghosa’s Visuddhimagga, it describes 16 levels of “knowledge” (nana) in the Progress of Insight (Vipassana nana).
+Based on Buddhaghosa’s Visuddhimagga, it describes 16 levels of “knowledge” (Vipassana nyana) in the Progress of Insight.

 The early stages involve distinguishing mind and matter (namarupa-pariccheda-nana), then discerning causality, then the crucial transition to direct perception of the three characteristics: impermanence (anicca), suffering (dukkha), and non-self (anatta).

 Stages 4 through 11 describe territory that has become the subject of heated debate beyond the Burmese tradition.
 The fourth stage (udayabbaya-nana) - “knowledge of arising and passing away” - is often accompanied by vivid experiences: flashes of light, rapture, a sense of crystalline clarity.
-What follows are stages of “dissolution” (bhanga), “fear” (bhaya), “disgust” (adinava), and others that practitioners frequently experience as a profound existential crisis.
+What follows are stages of “dissolution” (bhanga), “fear” (bhaya), “disgust” (adinava), and others that practitioners frequently experience as a profound existential crisis, “dark night of the soul”.

 Voices of the Tradition